qcrisw/tweet-crawler/README.md

 # Tweet Crawler

 Tweet Crawler is a command-line utility that automatically collects tweet data from the Twitter Streaming API.
-Using this program, you can collect data about specific user-defined topics on Twitter (e.g. "programming", "qatar", "world cup", etc.).
+Using this program, you can collect data about specific user-defined topics on Twitter (e.g. "programming", "qatar", "world cup", etc.), tweets from specific locations (e.g. San Francisco, New York, etc.), or just listen to a sample of all the tweets in a given language (e.g. English, Arabic, etc.).

 In addition to displaying the collected tweets on the command-line, this utility also stores the JSON for these tweets within a database (MongoDB).

 ## Getting Started

-Building and running Tweet Crawler on your machine should be a pretty straightforward process.
+Installing  and running Tweet Crawler on your machine should be a pretty straightforward process.
 In order to do so, you first need to install suitable versions of Docker and Docker Compose.

 Making use of Docker (and Docker Compose) greatly simplifies the Tweet Crawler setup process and will make it easier for you to run this program on the platform of your choice.